 Nasya is the practice of applying an herbalized oil to the nasal passages to soothe these delicate tissues, promote unobstructed breathing, relieve accumulated stress, and support mental clarity—all while providing an important barrier against potentially disturbing allergens.
 Lubricating the nasal passages is also said to improve the quality of the voice and to strengthen vision.
 Our Nasya Oil is tridoshic.
 Nasya should not be performed by pregnant or menstruating women.
 If this practice is new to you, please watch our short instructional video.

-Nasal Rinse, or neti pot, is the practice of pouring warm salt water through the nasal passages.
+Nasal rinse, or neti pot, is the practice of pouring warm salt water through the nasal passages.
 It moistens the mucus membranes and cleanses the nasal passages of dust, dirt, pollen, other allergens, and excess mucus.
-Our ceramic Nasal Rinse Cup is perfect for this practice.
+A neti pot is perfect for this practice.
 If you find that your nasal passages feel dry afterwards, or if you want to create a barrier against potential allergens, you can use your pinky finger to lubricate the nostrils with a bit of sesame oil or ghee—either immediately after neti pot, or at another time of day.
 If using a neti pot is new to you, please watch our short instructional video.

 Gargle with Supportive Liquids

 If the throat is aggravated, gargling with either a bit of honey in hot water or with a mix of 1 cup hot water with 1 teaspoon turmeric powder, and 1 teaspoon natural mineral salt can be both clarifying and soothing.10